UCLH-DHCT/emap/emap-setup/README.md

 ##Usage
 1. Create your working directory
 2. Clone emap-setup into that directory
-3. Copy global-configurations-EXAMPLE.txt as global-configurations and adjust for your own requirements
+3. Copy global-configurations-EXAMPLE.yaml as global-configurations.yaml and adjust for your own requirements
 4. Run ./emap-setup/emap-setup.py

 ##Notes